Ralph Wormeley Curtis

 Ralph Wormeley Curtis (August 28, 1854 – February 4, 1922) was an American painter and graphic artist in the Impressionist style.
-He spent most of his life in Europe, where he was a close associate of his distant cousin, John Singer Sargent, and James McNeill Whistler.
+He spent most of his life in Europe, where he was a close associate of his distants cousins, John Singer Sargent and Francis Brooks Chadwick, and James McNeill Whistler.
 He painted in a variety of genres, but was known mostly for landscapes and urban scenes; especially of Venice.